elxinoconequis/Proyecto_Python_2021/README.txt

 Repository: El repositorio es un carpeta donde se guarda los metadaros, este
 	    lo pondrmeos en la carpeta de trabajo que nos interesa.

  <<< Shortcuts >>>
 -f : force the checkout

+<<< Comandos >>>

+cd: cambiar directorio
+dir: muestra archivos

+<< Git commands >>

+Clone: Brings a repositoy that is hosted somewjere like Github into a
+	folder on your local machine
+add : Track you files and changes in Git
+commit: save your files in Git
+push: uploads Git commits a to a remote repo
+pull: Download changes froma  remote repo yur local machine, the opposite of push.